velipso/polybool/README.md

   .lineTo(150, 150)
   .lineTo(190, 50)
   .closePath()
-  .beginPath()
   .moveTo(130, 50)
   .lineTo(290, 150)
   .lineTo(290, 50)
   .closePath();
 ```

-Note that shapes can have multiple regions by calling `beginPath` more than once.
+Note that shapes can have multiple regions by calling `moveTo` more than once.
 Shapes support
 open and closed paths, so calling `closePath` is required if the path is filled.

 Shapes can also have bezier curves by calling `bezierCurveTo(...)` as well, but support for curves